 Lovehim or hate him, Ash Crimson's themes are deliciously sinister, a testament to just how far he's strayed from the typical protagonistic mold.
 Splendid Evil in KOF 2003 kicked it off and Joker in XI eventually becomes something akin to Guilty Gear-lite (thanks in part to a killer guitar).

-The latest game, The King of Fighters XII also had a very well-done soundtrack.
+The King of Fighters XII also had a very well-done soundtrack.
 Unlike previous games, the music used is based on the stage rather than the team or character.
 There are two versions each as well with one only slightly differing from the other.
-However, the real eye (or ear) opener is the supposedly upcoming AST versions of the soundtrack.
-Pity it's only a preview.
+However, the real eye (or ear) opener is the AST versions of the soundtrack.
+Here is a preview, and the whole AST can be heard here.

 All the music in Garou: Mark of the Wolves qualifies.
 Take a good long listen to Invincible Mask and tell me it doesn't fit the awesomely heroic pro wrestling phenomenon that is Tizoc, the Griffon Mask.